Karcher-Floor-Care/Karcher-MIS/README.md

 Instructions for use are found in the "Trex Flotilla Service Tool User Guide"
 Additional detailed instructions for programming TREX machines are provided.

+# Note
+This application has been enabled with auto-updates.
+If a new release is detected the application will prompt the user to download and install the newest version.